 Military and Aeroplane enthusiasts will know North Weald best for its R.A.F.
 Station, a Battle of Britain fighter base which during WW2 was involved in the Defence of London and sent Hawker Hurricanes to Dunkirk; from the late 1940s till its closure in the 1960s RAF jets were based there; even today it is used by many historic aircraft.
 The base was actually opened in 1916/17 by the Royal Flying Corps, and continued to see building work throughout the inter-war period, reopening again in the late 1920s.
 At its height it covered over 400 acres.
 Look out for the most attractive village sign which actually features a Hurricane, paying tribute to all the fliers and flights which have passed through.

-We are proud to add our own tribute to the local flying history – here is a very attractive cigarette card of a Spitfire in flight, from Brooke Bond Tea’s “History of Aviation” – its card number 26.
+We are proud to add our own tribute, from Brooke Bond Tea’s “History of Aviation” – card number 26.
 The set was originally issued in 1965, then re-issued in 1972, due to the increasing demand for older sets.
-If you were a child of the 60s and 70s we are fairly certain you will remember swapping Brooke Bond cards at school!
+Remember swapping Brooke Bond cards at school?

-Anyway, back to today, North Weald Bassett Village Hall itself has a large main hall with a capacity of 150 head, plus a licensed bar and committee room.
-There is a large car park directly behind the hall.
-Check out: www.northwealdvillagehall.org
+The Village Hall itself has a large main hall with a capacity of 150 head, plus a licensed bar and committee room and a large car park directly behind.
+Visit: www.northwealdvillagehall.org